cybermelons/life-hud/docs/prime/krishna-game-design.md

 ### 3. Vairagya Phase (Detachment)
 - Practice non-attachment by offering NUTs to zones
+- See that NUTs are in-world, you are not them.
 - Let go of outcomes
 - Trust the process